Ayo67/web-api-ca/README.md

 ## Integrating with React App

-- Improved and adapted UI to handle authenticated user sessions and protected views.
+- Improved and adapted UI to handle authenticated user sessions .
-- Enabled changes happening in the frontend to carryover to the Backend.
+- Ensured changes made in the frontend were synchronised with the Backend.
 - Integrated JWT-based authentication for secured routes and user management.